flutter/website/assets-and-images.md

     - packages/fancy_backgrounds/backgrounds/background1.png
 ```

-Note that the `lib/` is implied, so it should not be included in the asset path.
+The `lib/` is implied, so it should not be included in the asset path.

 ## Platform assets